w3c/wcag3/guidelines/groups/input-operation/input-operation/input-method-flexible.md

 **Procedure**

 For each input:
-1. Set up multiple input types (pointer, keyboard, voice, gesture, etc)
+1. Set up multiple input types (pointer, keyboard, voice, gesture, etc.)
 2. Check that you can switch between inputs and complete functionality

 **Expected results**